History of Boston: Irish

 The earliest Irish settlers began arriving in the early 18th century.
 Initially, they were indentured servants who came to work in Boston and New England for five to seven years, before gaining their independence.
 They were mainly individuals and families, and they were forced to hide their religious roots since Catholicism was banned in the Bay Colony.
 Then in 1718, congregations of Presbyterians from Ulster in the north of Ireland began arriving in Boston Harbor.
 They were referred to as Ulster Irish but later were referred to as Scots-Irish because many of them had roots in Scotland.
 The Puritan leaders initially sent the Ulster Irish to the fringes of the Bay Colony, where they settled places like Belfast, Maine, Londonderry and Derry, New Hampshire, and Worcester, Massachusetts.
 But by 1729 they were permitted to set up a church in downtown Boston.

 Throughout the 19th century, Boston became a haven for Irish Catholic immigrants, especially following the Great Famine of the late 1840s.
 Their arrival transformed Boston from a singular, Anglo-Saxon, Protestant city to one that has progressively become more diverse.
 The Yankees hired Irish as workers and servants, but there was little social interaction.
 In the 1850s, an anti-Catholic, anti-immigrant movement was directed against the Irish, called the Know Nothing Party.
 But in the 1860s, many Irish immigrants joined the Union ranks to fight in the American Civil War, and that display of patriotism and valor began to soften the harsh sentiments of Yankees about the Irish.
 Nonetheless, as in New York City, on July 14, 1863, a draft riot attempting to raid Union armories broke out among Irish Catholics in the North End, resulting in approximately 8 to 14 deaths.
 In the 1860 presidential election, Abraham Lincoln received only 9,727 votes out of 20,371 cast in Boston (or 48 percent) while receiving 63 percent of the vote statewide, and Boston Irish Catholics mostly voted against Lincoln.

 Even to the present day, Boston still commands the largest percentage of Irish-descended people of any city in the United States.
 With an expanding population, group loyalty, and block by block political organization, the Irish took political control of the city, leaving the Yankees in charge of finance, business and higher education.
-The Irish left their mark on the region in a number of ways: in still heavily Irish neighborhoods such as Charlestown and South Boston; in the name of the local basketball team, the Boston Celtics; in the dominant Irish-American political family, the Kennedys; in a large number of prominent local politicians, such as James Michael Curley; in the establishment of Catholic Boston College as a rival to Harvard; and in underworld figures such as James "Whitey" Bulger.
+The Irish left their mark on the region in a number of ways: in still heavily Irish neighborhoods such as Charlestown and South Boston; in the name of the local basketball team, the Boston Celtics; in the dominant Irish-American political family, the Kennedys; in a large number of prominent local politicians, such as James Michael Curley, in the establishment of Catholic Boston College as a rival to Harvard University, and in underworld figures, such as Whitey Bulger.